noamba/SB_NLP/README.md

 `PERSIST_MATCH_OBJECTS` - Save artifacts for future use.
 Defaults to `True`.

-`DEBUG` - Sets level of debug messages (e.g. timings) sent to output.
+`DEBUG` - Sets level of debug messages sent to output.
 Defaults to `None`.